 - CIS controls: best practices in cyber security

-- The 18 CIS critical security controls: How to implement a cybersecurity strategy
+- 18 CIS critical controls: Implementing a cybersecurity strategy

 - CIS Controls Implementation Groups: How to protect enterprises